nixheads/nixheadOS-idea-area/MISC.md

 	- e.g. anaconda/kickstart, Debian preeseed.
 - Repos should have:
 	- The repo server(s) should:
-		- Be easy to navigate
+		- Be easy to navigate.
-		- Have a sensible setup
+		- Have a sensible setup.
-		- support a variety of protcols http(s)/rsync/ftp(s)
+		- support a variety of protcols http(s)/rsync/ftp(s).
 - Packages should:
 	- Conform to a standardize compression method:
-		- e.g. gz, tar, lz(4), xz, etc
+		- e.g. gz, tar, lz(4), xz, etc.
-	- Not be hard to package at all (Looking at you apt...POS)
+	- Not be hard to package at all (Looking at you apt...POS).
 	- Have a centralized submission area for the community:
-		- e.g. AUR, Ports system, etc
+		- e.g. AUR, Ports system, etc.